syllogismos/MyntraTinder/README.md

 the db, else, it inserts new products from the internet by sending a post request starting from the start_from number into the database, and then queries the updated table for new products again and initializes the adapter.

-The most updated code is in the "Kids" fragment of the drawer Layout.